alombi/rh-api/README.md

    * `routinehub_api_url` (NEW in 2.0) url to the official API

 ## Shortcut (GET)
-The base url is https://rh-api.alombi.xyz/shortcut.The **required* parameter to this URL is your shortcut's RH ID.
-For example https://rh-api.alombi.xyz/shortcut?id=1
+The base url is https://rh-api.alombi.xyz/shortcut.
+The **required** parameter for this URL is your shortcut's RH ID.
+For example <a src="https://rh-api.alombi.xyz/shortcut?id=1" target="_blank" >https://rh-api.alombi.xyz/shortcut?id=1</a>.
 ### Response
 * `id` = the RoutineHub ID of the shortcut
 * `name` = the shortcut's name